Members Voluntary Liquidation

 - State That the company will be able to pay its debts in full within 12 months of commencement of winding up

 - Be accompanied by an ‘Independent Person’s Report’ which states the Directors are ‘not unreasonable’ in stating the assets and liabilities.
-(The Independent Person is the company’s Auditor OR a person qualified to be it auditor)
+(The Independent Person is a person qualified to be it auditor)

 - The Directors then call Extra Ordinary General Meeting of Members of members to pass Special Resolutions to wind up company and appoint Liquidator.
-A copy of the SAP is attached to the Notice of the EGM
+A copy of the Summary Approval Procedure

 - The Liquidator must indicate his/her willingness to become Liquidator by completing a Consent to Act, in writing